 Usually, use of the space will be assigned to the person or organization that requests the area first.
 The person or organization requesting space must be legally able to execute an agreement.
 University sponsored events have first priority on the use of campus facilities.
-University Police may determine level of security needed to ensure the safety and well-being of participants.
-Costs associated with required security may be at the expense of the event coordinator/requestor.
+University Police may determine the level of security needed to ensure the safety and well-being of participants.
 The university reserves the right to relocate any assembly so as to ensure that the activity does not interfere with the normal operation of the university or interfere with the rights of others.
 NSU may maintain and enforce reasonable time, place, and manner restrictions narrowly tailored in service of a significant institutional interest.